shrihari-prakash/liquid/README.md

 In addition to OAuth, the service provides additional (but usually very needed) features:

-⭐ Highly customizable.
+⭐ High degree customization capabilities.
 Customize and configure every part of the UI and service.

 ⭐ Out of the box support for user sign up and login.